Hirthick6/HealthcareApp/README.md

 ###  If you have any doubt or want to contribute feel free to hit me up on (hirthicksofficial@gmail.com) & (pnandhiniofficial@gmail.com)

-## FUTURE PLANS 📈

-* As time passes, we will be available with more and more data and we will try to make our models even more accurate by training on much more data.

-* Also, we will be adding more disease detections that can be detected using X-ray scans or just by inputting simple numbers.

-* We are also planning to add more features like if a person is found positive then our app will show him what precautions he needs to take and how he can cure himself.

-* We will also be storing the detection records.

-* So these are some future improvements/additions we plan to add.